Babu Meman

-Mohammed Ahmed Meman (born 26 June 1952) is a former Zimbabwean cricketer.
+Mohammed Ahmed Meman (26 June 1952 – 2 July 2025) was a Zimbabwean cricketer.
 He played one One Day International for Zimbabwe in the 1987 World Cup.

 Meman also represented Shropshire in the Minor Counties Championship from 1977 to 1980, and played one match for Shropshire in the 1978 Gillette Cup, scoring 16 and taking 0/22 from ten overs against Surrey.
-During those years he appeared in 32 matches for the county, achieving a century in two of them, making 888 runs and taking 55 wickets.
-At club level he played for Pudsey St Lawrence in Yorkshire and Tonge.
+During those years, he appeared in 32 matches for the county, achieving a century in two of them, making 888 runs and taking 55 wickets.
+At club level, he played for Pudsey St Lawrence in Yorkshire and Tonge.